How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 \1inserts the captured key back - Only value changes: Reduces risk of breaking JSON structure

-From our Calgary-based microservices platform, changing database endpoints during a failover:
+A common example — changing database endpoints during a failover:

 #!/bin/bash